jwrr/lued/README.md

   allows user to re-arrange the order of the file tabs.

-* map save to save_as, for review mode. lued -review file.txt
 * move file has changed checking from C to Lua
 * alt_n - clean up prompt to read empty file. del_sol_in_region.